ELA lesson plans – English Language Arts for Upper Elementary, Middle School and High School

 - Your kids are NOT behind.

-- Your kids do NOT need to catch up.
+- They do NOT need to catch up.

-- Your kids are NOT behind because of the pandemic.
+- Our students are NOT behind because of the pandemic.

-(If you’re new to teaching ELA and reading, check out her book, When Kids Can’t Read/What Teachers Can Do.
-It’s a game changer)
+(By the way, if you’re new to teaching ELA and reading, check out her book, When Kids Can’t Read/What Teachers Can Do.
+It’s a game changer!)

 Reading is more than being able to say the words.
 (Decoding)

 Reading is also about understanding what the author is trying to say.
 (Comprehension)

 (And also what you think about their message.
 (Critical Thinking)

 The problem is, many students believe you either get it… or you don’t.
 And, that’s just the way it is.

 The reality is that strong readers do specific things to play with the text and figure out what is going on.